University of Washington Bothell: Campus

+UW Bothell's campus is shared with Cascadia College, however most buildings serve exclusively UW Bothell or Cascadia College.
+Buildings on campus include Founders Hall, Commons Hall, Discovery Hall, Innovation Hall, Husky Hall, and the Beardslee building.
+The Library as well as the Activities and Recreation Center (ARC) are shared between UW Bothell and Cascadia college.
+East of the main campus, there are volleyball, basketball, tennis, baseball, softball, football, and soccer facilities.
+There is also a boardwalk that extends out to North Creek as well as a bike trail that goes to the North Creek Trail as well as the Sammamish River Trail.

+Student life

-UW Bothell enrolls nearly 6000 students in 55 undergraduate programs and graduate degree programs.
+UW Bothell enrolls over 6000 students in 55 undergraduate programs and graduate degree programs.
 UW Bothell began accepting freshmen in autumn 2006 and the first class to finish all four years at UW Bothell graduated in June 2010.

 An agreement with the City of Bothell limits UW Bothell and Cascadia College enrollment.
 The enrollment limit is currently 10,000 FTE students.
 Initially, enrollment was limited to 3,000 FTE students until an entrance was built with direct access to State Route 522.
 The Washington State Department of Transportation completed this project in September 2009.

 The overall undergraduate admission rate for 2020 was 74%, but admission to the university's Computer Science & Software Engineering (CSSE) program is highly competitive.

+In 2025, 32 percent of the students identified as Asian, 28 percent White, 11 percent Hispanic or Latino, 10 percent Black or African American, 7 percent 2 or more races, 4 percent international, and less than 1 percent American Native/Alaska Native/Native Hawaiian/Pacific Islander..
+The average GPA for admitted students was 3.75.